Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Interviews with marketing/ product development manager

-• Client focus groups (optional)
+• Client interviews, incl. focus groups (optional)

 Evidence to provide

-• Definition: Emergency loans may be labelled as such, or may be “regular” loans that can be given over a short term (less than 3 months), a very fast turnaround time, and that do not require a specific purpose, to allow clients to quickly address unforeseeable circumstances.
+• Emergency loans may be labelled as such, or may be “regular” loans that can be given over a short term (less than 3 months), a very fast turnaround time, and that do not require a specific purpose, to allow clients to quickly address unforeseeable circumstances.

 3.B.5 The provider's products and services help clients achieve their goals.